The Smart 6 is solid and if you want or need the extra cleaning modes and features it offers, then I doubt you will be disappointed.

 - Better value options exist (see other choices)

-The 3 BIG Question about the Oral-B SMART 6 6000
+The 3 BIG questions about the Oral-B Smart 6 6000

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Oral-B SMART 6 6000.